borntofrappe/fullstack-d3/README.md

 }
 ```

-The porjection is useful for the path generator, but also as a standalone function, to provide the `x` and `y` dimensions for a given set of real-world coordinates.
+The projection proves to be useful as a standalone function to provide the `x` and `y` dimensions for a given set of real-world coordinates.

 ```js
 const [x, y] = projection([longitude, latitude]);